The Design Building has been completed in January 2017 and is now open for business.

 Virtual Construction Site Visit:

-We have an interactive 360-degree panorama virtual site visit tour right here.
+We have an interactive 360-degree panorama virtual construction site visit tour right here.

 Design Building in the Media

 The UMass Design Building has received quite a bit of media attention.
-We have the current list of news items here.
+We maintain the current list of news items here.

 About the Design Building